"He can completely unplug for now": No more pumpkin-carrot diet for Derek Gee-West after Giro top-5

 Derek Gee crosses the line on stage 20 of the 2026 Giro d'Italia

-Derek Gee-West completed the 2026 Giro d'Italia without displaying any major weaknesses, used his strong weapon - time trial - to move up the rankings, and through a daring attack in queen stage secured a top-5 result, his second within two years following a 4th place in 2025.
-This confirms Gee-West as a proven GC rider, however his story to reach this point was quite unique.
+Derek Gee-West completed the 2026 Giro d'Italia without displaying any major weaknesses, used his strong weapon - time trial - to move up the rankings, and through a daring attack in the queen stage secured a top-5 result, his second within two years following a 4th place in 2025.
+This confirms Gee-West as a proven GC rider; his story to reach this point was unique.

 Even though the Canadian rider would've always competed on road here and there since the juniors (when he became Canada's junior time trial champion), his early career revolved more around track cycling.
-Part of Canada's team pursuit national team, Gee-West's track career culminated at the 2021 Tokyo Olympics with a fifth place.
+Part of Canada's team pursuit national team, Gee-West's track career culminated at the 2021 Tokyo Olympics with a fifth-place finish.

-Around this time, then Israel-Premier Tech identified Derek Gee's road talent and gave him a chance in their development team for 2022 season, during which Gee-West earned himself a promotion to main team, for which debuted at the age of 26.
+Around this time, Israel-Premier Tech identified Derek Gee's road talent and gave him a chance on their development team for the 2022 season, during which Gee-West earned a promotion to the main team, where he debuted at the age of 26.
 And the rest is history.

 It was a fascinating transition, one that required more than just a change of mentality, Gee-West explains in a team interview: "When I was doing track racing, I was around 77 to 80 kilos.
-Then I made the switch to the road and I did my first year at around 76.
+Then I switched to the road and did my first year at around 76.
 I found my success when I dropped down to about 72 kilos with a top-10 at the Tour de France the year after."

 "It was a fight as I didn’t want to start thinking weight was the be-all-and-end-all and push it too far.
 It’s definitely a struggle between trying to find the right balance of being skinny for a competition, but at the same time, trying not to push it too far, because even at my lightest race weight, I’m probably still the heaviest guy in the GC field," he laughs.